-[00:06:02.68] Their median overall survival was 11.5 months for multi-hit, versus 22 for single-hit and 32 for wild-type.
-And they found their median follow up was 21.5 months and did a landmark analysis at four months, and found that stem cell transplant did not result in improved survival, and that will become important.

-[00:06:29.68] So they did this propensity score and matched 47 patients treated with DEC/C and TP53 mutation to 47 with TP53 mutation treated with single-agent IV hypomethylating agents, and matched for age, ECOG, IPSS-R scores, and variant allele frequency.
-The median overall survival was 13.1 months for DEC/C versus eight months for those receiving parenteral HMA.
+Their median overall survival was 11.5 months for multi-hit versus 22 for single-hit and 32 for wild type.
+And they found their median follow-up was 21.5 months, and did a landmark analysis of at four months, and found that stem cell transplant did not result in improved survival, and that will become important.
+So they did this propensity score and matched 47 patients treated with DEC-C and TP53 mutation to 47 with TP53 mutation treated with single-agent IV hypomethylating agents and matched for age ECOG, IPSS-R scores, and variant allele frequency.

-[00:07:00.18] So they concluded, in patients with MDS harbouring TP53 mutation, that DEC/C may improve outcomes compared to conventional single-agent IV HMA.
+The median overall survival was 13.1 months for DEC-C versus 8 months for those receiving parenteral HMA.
+So they concluded, in patients with MDS harbouring TP53 mutation that DEC-C may improve outcomes compared to conventional single agent IV HMA.
 And I should add verbally that allo transplant does not seem to improve outcomes.

-[00:07:15.61] So getting back to our patient, by October 2024, she's still well.
-She's been transfusion independent for several weeks, enjoying a good quality of life.
-She actually decided against allo transplant as a quality of life issue before this abstract went online just a few weeks later.
+So getting back to our patient by October 2024, she's still well.
+She's been transfusionindependent for several weeks, enjoying a good quality of life.

-[00:07:35.22] Her DEC/C was initially dose reduced and then the cycles were-- this is after she achieved this cytogenetic response, and then I extended her cycles to six or seven weeks for bone marrow biopsy demonstrated myelosuppression.
-She was requiring the occasional transfusion by December, and she was admitted to hospital in February 2025 after cycle 9 with fever.

-[00:08:00.20] Bone marrow showed progression to erythroid type of acute myeloid leukemia, and she died on the palliative care unit in early March 2025.
-So this patient got about a year out of DEC/C, which I was pretty impressed with, but it's a very sad case because she's still relatively young.
+She actually decided against allo transplant as a guality of life issue before this abstract went online just a few weeks later.
+Her DEC-C was initially dose reduced, and then the cycles were-- this is after she achieved this cytogenetic response, and then I extended her cycles to six or seven weeks for bone marrow biopsy, demonstrated myelosuppression.
+She was requiring the occasional transfusion by December, and she was admitted to hospital on in February 2025 after cycle nine with fever.
+Bone marrow showed progression to erythroid type of acute myeloid leukemia, and she died on the palliative care unit in early March 2025.